 The purpose of the lab is to unite a community of international scholars and organizations who study the many ways consumers interact with smart products.
+It aims to improve the visibility of the community while also fostering education in this area.
 Based on current reports and blog posts, the lab provides an overview of ongoing research in the field of smart products.

 Want to be informed about the latest research on smart products?
 Leave your email address below: